5stars217/5stars217.github.io/_posts/2023-08-09-red-teaming-and-bug-bounty-with-ml-models.md

 Machine learning models execute (train, inference, predict) by necessity within a business's most sensitive environment.
 This grants them high-level access to the organization's crown jewels, making it a perfect target.
 It’s rare for an organization to train exclusively on publicly available data.
 Instead, they often utilize their private sources to leverage them for a competitive advantage.

-### Learn the Art of the Attack
-Discover the ways in which these attacks can be performed, understand how to avoid detection, and uncover what you can expect to find or achieve with your newfound ML environment access.

-I used this to compromise many targets, and I expect you will too.

 ### TLDR
 I am impatient.